 Beyond the Books

 An LLC podcast that gives you a behind-the-scenes look at research and the people who make it happen.
-Researched, curated, edited and presented by PhD students Emma Aviet (2021) and Ellen Davis-Walker (2020).
+Researched, curated, edited and presented by PhD students Emma Aviet (2021 to 2022) and Ellen Davis-Walker (2020).

 Host - Emma Aviet